-Florida 60 is a 160.82 mile long trans-peninsular route that connects Clearwater to the west with Vero Beach in the east.
+SR 60 is a 160.82 mile long trans-peninsular route that connects Clearwater to the west with Vero Beach in the east.
 The state road is mostly four lanes, traveling across Old Tampa Bay via Courtney Campbell Causeway between urban Pinellas County and Hillsborough County, and Kennedy Boulevard through the city of Tampa.
 A short overlap with U.S. 41 Business takes the state road through Downtown Tampa to Adamo Drive, an industrial arterial parallel to the Selmon Expressway (SR 618) east to Brandon.

 Through Brandon, SR 60 comprises a busy arterial with up to eight lanes of capacity.
 As the main route through the unincorporated suburb, the route is extremely busy.
 East from the county line, SR 60 drops southward to Mulberry and Bartow, where it utilizes a bypass along side a portion of U.S. 98.
 Beyond the Polk County seat, SR 60 becomes more rural to Lake Wales.

-Once at Lake Wales, Florida 60 shifts southward to bypass the city center from a folded diamond interchange with U.S. 27 to the south of Lake Wales itself.
+Once at Lake Wales, SR 60 shifts southward to bypass the city center from a folded diamond interchange with U.S. 27 to the south of Lake Wales itself.
 The remainder of the highway southeast to Avon Park Bombing Range and Yeehaw Junction (where it meets both U.S. 441 and Florida's Turnpike) is rural.

 It is not until Vero Beach and the interchange with I-95 that SR 60 again transitions to a commercial arterial.
-The state road bee lines east toward Downtown Vero Beach, where it separates into a one-way couplet before taking a dog leg north and east across the Indian River to end at Florida A1A, 0.3 miles from the Atlantic Ocean beaches.
+The state road bee lines east toward Downtown Vero Beach, where it separates into a one-way couplet before taking a dog leg north and east across the Indian River to end at SR A1A, 0.3 miles from the Atlantic Ocean beaches.

 An unsigned branch of SR 60 lines West Kennedy Boulevard from Hoover Boulevard and Memorial Highway at Westshore in Tampa.
 The 0.311 mile segment connects the ramps with I-275 at the Howard Frankland Bridge approach with the SR 60 mainline transition from the Memorial Highway freeway to Kennedy Boulevard.

-Florida 60 Highway Guides
+Florida State Road 60 Highway Guides

 Clearwater Memorial Causeway